 The extremes of a woman’s fertility, puberty, and menopause are remarkably similar.
 Both involve hormonal imbalances, unpredictable ovulation leading to unpredictable menstrual cycles.
 Despite the bad press given to one particular hormone replacement pill, Prempro, all hormone replacement therapy (HRT) has taken a big hit.
 HRT has its place in perimenopause, which is the 5-10 years leading up to the cessation of your menses.

-In 2002 when the hormone scare occurred it was not the OB/GYN doctors rushing to stop your hormones it was the primary care providers reading the mainstream media and not the medical literature.
+In 2002, when the hormone scare occurred, it was not OB/GYN doctors rushing to stop hormone treatments.
+It was primary care providers, reading mainstream media information rather than the medical literature.
 We have a number of low dose options for HRT that are considered safe.

-Seek out your OBGYN doctor for guidance, the average age of menopause is considered to be fifty-one years old, however it can vary as much as ten years in either direction.
+Seek out your OBGYN doctor for guidance.
+The average age of menopause is considered to be 51 years old; however, it can vary as much as ten years in either direction.